--b branchname -s fromFile[RevRange] [ToFiles] In its simplest form, p4 integrate -b branchname -s fromFile allows you to integrate files using the source/targe mappings included in the branch view of branchname, but include only those source files that match the patterns specifie by fromFile.
+-b branchname -s fromFile[RevRange] [ToFiles] In its simplest form, p4 integrate -b branchname -s fromFile allows you to integrate files using the source/target mappings included in the branch view of branchname, but include only those source files that match the patterns specified by fromFile.
 In its more complicated form, when both fromFile and toFile are specified, integration is performed bidirectionally: first, integration is performed from fromFile to toFile ; then integration is performed from toFile to fromFile .
-This variation of p4 integrate was written to provide some needed functionality to P4Win, the Perforce Windows Client; it is unlikely that you'll need to use this more complex form. -b branchname -r [toFiles] Reverse the mappings in the branch view, integrating from the target files to the source files. -d Allow non-conforming adds and deletes.
-By default, a non-existent toFile is only opened for branch or add if fromFile conforms to the condition that its revRange starts with a branch or add.
-(When revRange is not given, this condition is always met, because the implied revRange is #1 to #head.)
-The -d flag allows a non-existent toFile to be opened for branch or add even if the first revision of fromFile in revRange is an edit or an integrate.
-An existing toFile is only opened for delete if it conforms to the condition that all of its revisions are already accounted for in previous integrations to or from fromFile .
-In other words, toFile is only opened for delete if all of its changes either came from fromFile or have been merged into fromFile .
-The -d flag allows an existing toFile to be opened for delete even if it doesn't conform to these conditions.

--Dt -Ds -Di The -Dt flag allows integration around a deleted target file; the source file is branched onto the deleted target. -D1 The -Ds flag allows integration around a deleted source file; if the source file has been deleted, any modified target file is also deleted.
+This variation of p4 integrate was written to provide some needed functionality to P4Win, the Perforce Windows Client; it is unlikely that you'll need to use this more complex form. -b branchname -r [toFiles] Reverse the mappings in the branch view, integrating from the target files to the source files. -d The -d flag enables integrations around deleted revisions.
+If the target file has been deleted and the source file changed, using -d re-branches the source file on top of the target file.
+If the source file has been deleted and the target file has changed, using -d deletes the target file.
+If you do not use the -d flag, outstanding edits may not be mixed with a deleted file. -Dt -Ds -Di The -Dt flag allows integration around a deleted target file; the source file is branched onto the deleted target. -51 The -Ds flag allows integration around a deleted source file; if the source file has been deleted, any modified target file is also deleted.
 The -Di flag ignores the fact that a source file was deleted and re-added when searching for an integration base. -f Force the integration on all revisions of fromFile and toFile , even if some revisions have been integrated in the past.
 Best used with a revision range. -h Don't automatically sync target files to the head revision before integrating.
-Use the have revision instead. -i Perform the integration even if toFile and fromFile share no common ancestor, using the first revision as the base . - I Equivalent to -i, the -I flag exists for compatibility purposes. -0 The $-\circ$ flag outputs the base file name and revision to be used in subsequent resolves, if a resolve is needed. -t Propagate the source file's filetype to the target file.
-(Newly-branched files always use the source file's file type, but without -t, the target file retains its previous file type.)
+Use the have revision instead. -i Perform the integration even if toFile and fromFile share no common ancestor, using the first revision as the base . - I Equivalent to $-i$, the $-I$ flag exists for compatibility purposes.

+-0 The $-\circ$ flag outputs the base file name and revision to be used in subsequent resolves, if a resolve is needed. -t Propagate the source file's filetype to the target file.
+(Newly-branched files always use the source file's filetype, but without -t, the target file retains its previous filetype.)

-Can File Arguments Use Can File Arguments Use Minimal Access Level
+Can File Arguments Use Revision Specifier?
+Can File Arguments Use Revision Range?
+Minimal Access Level Required Yes Yes open

-Revision Specifier?
-Revision Range?
-Required

-Yes Yes open

 - FromFiles are often called source files, and toFiles are often called target files. - Any toFiles that p4 integrate needs to operate on must be included in the p4 client workspace view. - By default, files that have been opened for branch or integrate with p4 integrate are read-only in the client workspace.
 You can edit these files before submitting them using p4 edit to reopen the file for edit. - You can use p4 integrate to rename files.
 The method is described in the p4 rename description. - p4 integrate can be abbreviated as p4 integ.
-(This abbreviation is used the examples below).

-• Whenever a toFile is integrated from a fromFile, Perforce creates an integration record in its database that describes the effect of the integration.
+(This abbreviation is used the examples below). - Whenever a toFile is integrated from a fromFile, Perforce creates an integration record in its database that describes the effect of the integration.
 The integration record includes the names of the fromFile, and toFile, the revisions of fromFile that were integrated into toFile, the new revision number for toFile, and the action that was taken at the time of the integration.
 See p4 integrated for a full description of integration actions.